amyehodge/SQL/_episodes/03-sql-joins.md

 To combine data from two tables we use the SQL `JOIN` command, which comes after the `FROM` command.

-The `JOIN` command on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
-Usually this is not what is desired when combining two tables with data that is related in some way.

-For that, we need to tell the computer which columns provide the link between the two tables using the word `ON`.
-What we want is to join the data with the same species id.
+We will also need to use the keyword `ON` to tell the computer which columns provide the link ([Primary Key > Foreign Key](#design)) between the two tables.
+In this case, the species_id column in the **species** table is defined as the primary key.
+It contains the same data as the **survey** table's species_id column, which is the foreign key in this case.
+We want to join the tables on these species_id fields.

     SELECT *
     FROM surveys